-Document data is stored (encrypted using AES-256 bit key) on the local file system or UNC location, and end users only see an image of what they are signing.
+Document data is stored (encrypted using AES-256 bit key) in the database, on the local file system, UNC location, or Azure Blob Storage, and end users only see an image of what they are signing.
 Thus, a loss of a SigningHub instance does not affect the current status of the document nor any actions already performed therein.
 In addition, the workflow status is maintained and ready once a new SigningHub session is established by the client or user.